westlyou/erp-workbench/help/source/walktrough/walktrough.rst

 Explanation of terms used
 -------------------------
-There are a number of terms used in erp-workbensch you should understand the meaning of:
+There are a number of terms used in erp-workbench you should understand the meaning of:

 - $WB